 The Remuneration Committee reviews the performance of the Chairman, Chief Executive Officer and members of the Executive Committee.
 The Chief Financial Officer is responsible for reviewing the performance of the Lloyd's Chief Actuary through Lloyd's Performance Appraisal Process.
-The Audit Committee is responsible for annually reviewing the performance of the Head of Internal Audit and the results of this review are shared by the Chair of the Audit Committee with the CEO who jointly agree remuneration.
-Other employees who are either key function holders or performers are assessed through Lloyd's performance appraisal process.
-These reviews take into account the FCA/PRA requirements for fitness and propriety and conduct.
+The Audit Committee is responsible for annually reviewing the performance of the Head of Internal Audit and the results of this review are shared with the CEO who agrees remuneration.
+Other employees who are within the scope of SM&CR are assessed through Lloyd's performance appraisal process.
+In addition all SMFs and Certified Staff are required to annually confirm their fitness and propriety via an attestation which takes into account the PRA and FCA requirements.